kalrasachin/apijam/Labs/Appendix/API Performance - Caching/README.md

   </tr>
   <tr>
     <td>LookupCache</td>
-    <td>Retrieve values that have been cached with the PopulateCache policy.
-LookupCache.</td>
+    <td>Retrieve values that have been cached with the PopulateCache policy.</td>
   </tr>
   <tr>
     <td>InvalidateCache</td>
-    <td>Purges values that have been cached by PopulateCache.
-Invalidate Cache policy.</td>
+    <td>Purges values that have been cached by PopulateCache.</td>
   </tr>
 </table>